Graduate Admissions FAQ’s

 Chemical and Biomolecular Engineering (ChBE) Graduate Admissions Requirements

 The ChBE Admissions Committee will evaluate the OVERALL application when considering an applicant for admission.
-The committee will carefully consider an applicant’s grades, exam scores, letters of recommendation, research experience, publications, research interests, and the personal statement.
+The committee will carefully consider an applicant’s grades, letters of recommendation, research experience, publications, research interests, and personal statement.

 The requirements below are general guidelines and are not meant to dissuade potential applicants from applying.
 Please keep in mind that a successful applicant can be “weak” in one area, but strong in all other areas of their application.
-For example, a student who may not have good grades, but excels on the GREs and has good research experience with strong letters of recommendation, could still be considered for admission.
+For example, a student who may not have good grades, but who has good research experience with strong letters of recommendation, could still be considered for admission.

 Successful applicants typically have an overall grade point average (GPA) well above 3.0 on a 4.0 scale (4.0 is A) in their undergraduate level study.
 This is equivalent to a ‘B’ average.
 Grades received in science and mathematics courses will also be closely evaluated.